Connect to on-premises data sources from Azure Logic Apps

 To find all API connections associated with your Azure subscription:

-- From the main Azure menu, go to All services > Web > API Connections.
+- From the Azure portal menu, select All services > Web > API Connections.

-- Or, from the main Azure menu, go to All resources.
+- Or, from the Azure portal menu, select All resources.
 Set the Type filter to API Connection.

 Delete gateway resource